LGBTQ history in France: Emergence of the trans community

 The trans community began to gain visibility and structure.
 In 1954, painter Michel-Marie Poulain published her autobiography J'ai choisi mon sexe, significantly raising public awareness of trans identity In 1959, photographer Christer Strömholm documented the trans community at Place Blanche, highlighting their strong solidarity and the police harassment they faced.
 Marie-Andrée Schwindenhammer, a trans woman, connected trans women working at the Parisian transgender cabaret Le Carrousel with her roommate, Madame Bonnet, an expert in permanent electrolysis hair removal.
 Tensions arose: Schwindenhammer criticized Poulain for presenting a negative image of trans identity by allowing her daughter to call her "papa" in public and maintaining a lesbian relationship with her pre-transition spouse.

 During this period, artist Coccinelle revolutionized the trans/travesti cabaret genre, focusing not on the comedic effect of unconvincing cross-dressing but on the fascination of a successful male-to-female transformation.
 Her fame grew internationally after media coverage of her vaginoplasty, inspiring many trans women to pursue the same procedure.
 This prompted a reaction from the Ordre des médecins, which argued that only medical authorities, particularly endocrinologists and neuropsychiatrists, could authorize gender-affirming surgeries, limiting them to intersex individuals.
+Trans women who did not, or could not access vaginoplasties, such as Fétiche, could not legally change their gender marker until 1992, when the Court of Cassation urged by President Mitterrand conditionally authorized the modification of the sex designation on civil status documents.
 Coccinelle married in a church in 1962 after obtaining a legal gender change, but the resulting scandal led French authorities to ban such changes for trans women until the late 1970s.
 The golden age of transgender cabaret, along with Coccinelle's fame and nude photos, linked trans women in the French public's mind with spectacle and eroticism, despite trans identity already being present across various societal layers.